cloud8421/claudio-ortolina.org/content/about.md

 I'm Claudio Ortolina and this is my website, an old-fashioned blog where I post about all sorts of topics.

-I'm currently taking time off and have no immediate plans to go back to work.
+I'm currently taking time off and in the process of figuring out what I wanna do when I get back to work.

 If you run out of TV series to binge, you can watch any of my [talks]({{< ref "/talks" >}} "Talks").